Toddlers can be some of the most fun and challenging years of your baby’s life.

 Enjoy quiet time

-It doesn’t always have to be go, go, go either!
-It is just as important to enjoy quiet time with your toddler as it is to play and teach them.
+It doesn’t always have to be ‘go, go, go’ either!
+So it is just as important to enjoy quiet time with your toddler as playing and teaching them.

 This will help your child see you as more than just the “fun” one or the “disciplinarian.”
 Instead, it will teach them it’s just as important to relax together.

 So grab a book while your child plays quietly or snuggle up together for a nap – bonus points if you are napping skin to skin.

 This skin-to-skin contact will help you bond with your toddler, helping your body produce the hormones that help cement your father-child bone.